Dimensional Insight AI

 Can Nora work with more than dashboard data?

-Can Nora take action, or does it only answer questions?
+Can Nora take action, or does she only answer questions?

 What orchestration tooling supports the knowledge-base capability?